nycdatasci/bootcamp/Docker/docker-quickstart.md

 ### 2.3 Run a Container

-The command to run a docker container can include different options:
+The command to run a docker container can include multiple options.
+Below shows the command for Mac, Linux and Docker Toolbox, For Windows machines you need to replace `\` with `^`.

 ```
 docker run -it -d --rm \